openshift/cluster-cloud-controller-manager-operator/README.md

 # Cluster Cloud Controller Manager Operator

-The Cluster Cloud Controller Manager operator(CCCMO) manages and updates the various [Cloud Controller Managers](https://kubernetes.io/docs/concepts/architecture/cloud-controller/) deployed on top of [OpenShift](https://openshift.io).
+The Cluster Cloud Controller Manager operator (CCCMO) manages and updates the various [Cloud Controller Managers](https://kubernetes.io/docs/concepts/architecture/cloud-controller/) deployed on top of [OpenShift](https://openshift.io).
 The operator is based on the [Kubebuilder](https://kubebuilder.io/) framework and [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) libraries.
 It is installed via [Cluster Version Operator](https://github.com/openshift/cluster-version-operator) (CVO).

 ## Operator Status and Supported Platforms

 Kubernetes is in the process of migrating its cloud controller functionality out of the Kubernetes core and into separate Cloud Controller Managers (see [KEP 2395](https://github.com/kubernetes/enhancements/tree/master/keps/sig-cloud-provider/2395-removing-in-tree-cloud-providers) for more information).
-As this process is an on-going effort, we will document the status and progress of this operator, as well as the supported platforms, until the operator has gone into general availability(GA) in OpenShift.
+As this process is an on-going effort, we will document the status and progress of this operator, as well as the supported platforms, until the operator has gone into general availability (GA) in OpenShift.

 ### Operator Status

 **Alpha**

-The operator is being actively developed, with features and testing be added on a regular basis.
+The operator is being actively developed, with features and testing being added on a regular basis.
 It is currently available for experimentation and testing but **should not** be used for production.

 ### Supported Platforms